 A number of local associations operate a single housing list for people seeking housing and operate the same policy for deciding who is rehoused.
 The Inverclyde Common Housing Register accepts and processes housing applications and manages the list.
-Under the choice based lettings system, available properties are advertised and applicants who are registered with the ICHR may note interest in any of the properties.
+Under the choice-based lettings system, available properties are advertised and applicants who are registered with the ICHR may note interest in any of the properties.
 Only applicants who note an interest are considered.
-The ICHR service is run from OTHA's office at 41 High Street.
+The ICHR service is run from between the offices of Oak Tree HA and Cloch HA.